 - Licensed products, and more.

-Whether you have digital or physical products, you can sell it quickly.
-You just need a WordPress site where you have to install the WooCommerce Plugin and set it up, as we will be showing you here.
+Whether you have digital or physical products, you can sell them quickly.
+You just need a WordPress site where you have to install the WooCommerce Plugin and set it up, as I will show you in the next section.

 This section will show you the simplest way to build an eCommerce store with WooCommerce.